Sonoma County Office of Education

 SCOE's Responsibilities

-SCOE has a responsibility to respond promptly and effectively to sex-based discrimination, including sexual harassment and sexual violence.
+SCOE has a responsibility to respond promptly and effectively to sex-based discrimination, including sex-based harassment and sexual violence.
 If SCOE knows or reasonably should know about sex discrimination, it must take action to eliminate the sex discrimination, prevent its recurrence, and address its effects.
 SCOE must resolve complaints of sex discrimination promptly and equitably.
 Information on filing a complaint alleging sex-based discrimination is below, including contact information for SCOE's Title IX Coordinator.

 For more information specific to anti-discrimination in SCOE employment, please contact the Title IX Coordinator (contact information below).